arthurokonkwo/Glasp/Glasp Organizing Your Throughts and Learning from others.md

 Glasp is a free Chrome extension that lets you quickly capture online content with coloured highlighting options, which are then automatically curated to your Glasp homepage.
 These highlights can then be tagged, searched for, linked to, and shared on a variety of other platforms, including Twitter, Teams, and Slack.
 You can see all the highlights and notes in the sidebar on the web, and clicking each highlight takes you to the highlighted place in the web page.
 Also, you can tag the web page and see what other people highlighted in the website from the sidebar.

-Glasp is more than just a highlighter tool. ==It is also a social network where knowledge is the content==.
-You can follow your friends or like-minded people on Glasp and see their highlights and notes on your feed.
+Glasp is more than just a highlighter tool. <mark>It is also a social network where knowledge is the content.</mark> You can follow your friends or like-minded people on Glasp and see their highlights and notes on your feed.
 You can also explore topics that interest you and find new content from other curators.
 By using Glasp, you can deepen your knowledge and understanding of various subjects, as well as connect with others who share your passion for learning.

 ## Why use Glasp?